Remember: Work Authorization options and instructions are covered at each " First Friday Workshop"

 Letter Example: Dear Officer,

 I hope to work and get practical experience in (your major).
 Because...(Add your ideas.)

 I wish to work (part or full) time from (exact start date) to (exact end date).
 Thank you for your assistance!

 If you are graduating - start date must be 60 calendar days or less after graduation

-3) Make copies of your passport information and expiration pages, picture, and visa pages and both sides of your most recent I-94 card.
+3) Make copies of your passport information and expiration pages, picture, and visa pages and your most recent I-94 information.

 4) Make copies of front and signature pages of EACH I-20 form issued to you by any school in the United States.

 If you are graduating - Bring the Graduation Verification Form (yellow copy).